-In my last post, I talked about the unspeakable grief of losing a child, and the sadness and alienation that can occur at Christmas in particular.
+In the past, I've talked about the unspeakable grief of losing a child, and the sadness and alienation that can occur at Christmas in particular.
 I am certainly more aware of the challenges of the bereaved in getting through the holiday season.
 In this post, I share things that help me cope.

 Avoid what you need to in order to survive and thrive.
 For instance, in the first three years without Will at Christmas, I didn’t open Christmas cards.
 The smiling family photo with all the family members that are supposed to be there, was just too painful.
 They were just a reminder of what we had lost.
 Christmas parties can be difficult to attend.
 Decline these if you want.
 If there is a work-related party that you feel you must attend, go early and leave early.
 Making an appearance may be all you can do.
 If there is another Christmas ritual that is just too painful, avoid it.
 Most people will understand.
 If they don’t, you do not owe them an explanation.
 Know that you are doing what helps you at this time.

 Seek the sun.
 Seasonal affective disorder is a real thing.
 Many people are affected by the shorter days and longer nights this time of year, and this is even more pronounced in the northern part of the country.
 I remember living in Connecticut and going to work in the dark, then coming home in the dark.
 If you are affected, talk to your physician.
 There are non-pharmaceutical treatments for this, such as light therapy.
 And, find some time to get outside in the middle of the day on sunny days.